vortex-es/vortex-es.github.io/_posts/2018-02-15-ERA5_turkish.md

 featured-img-url: Istanbul_Turkey.jpg
 featured-img-alt: ERA5 new dataset
 meta: ERA5 new dataset
-excerpt: A new era in the wind model: ERA5.
+excerpt: A new era in the wind model, ERA5.

 keywords: 'Vortex, Europe, ERA5'